openstack/heat-translator/doc/source/usage.rst

 Alternatively, you can install a particular release of Heat-Translator as available at https://pypi.python.org/pypi/heat-translator.

 Once installation is complete, Heat-Translator is ready to use.
-Currently you can use it in following three ways.
+The only required argument is ``--template-file``.
+By default, the ``--template-type`` is set to ``tosca`` which is the only supported template type at present.
+Currently you can use Heat-Translator in following three ways.

 Translate and get output on command line.
 For example: ::